danfuzz/samizdat/doc/language-guide/04-operators.md

 ### Comparison Infix Operators (Precedence 4)

+In general, comparison operators correspond to function calls to standard comparison functions.
+The contract of these functions is to return their first argument &mdash; the left-hand side &mdash; to represent logical true, and to return void to represent logical false.

 Comparisons in Samizdat are chainable: `x < y <= z` is the same as saying `(x < y) & (y <= z)` with the additional guarantee that `y` is only evaluated once.

+**Note:** A consequence of the abovementioned rules is that a logical true result from a chained comparison is the second-from-last value.
+E.g., `x < y <= z` will either yield `y` or void.

 #### Same-type comparison &mdash; `== != < > <= >=`